joshuagrisham/galaxy-book2-pro-linux/readme.md

 ## Display Backlight

-To add support for the OLED display backlight you can add the following boot parameter: `i915.enable_dpcd_backlight=3`
+To add support for controlling the OLED display backlight you can add the following boot parameter: `i915.enable_dpcd_backlight=3`

 For example with Grub you would modify the file `/etc/default/grub` and add it to the `GRUB_CMDLINE_LINUX_DEFAULT` value, run `sudo update-grub`, and then reboot.

-TODO: Try to create patch? (maybe with some kind of quirk or something in i915 module)
+I have created an issue to try and drive an upstream fix here: [freedesktop.org: Wrong backlight control type on Samsung Galaxy Book 2 Pro](https://gitlab.freedesktop.org/drm/intel/-/issues/7972).

 ## Display Out with Thunderbolt 3/4 Dock